Alhambra

 Description:

 View of the Alhambra from a point overlooking the surrounding countryside.
-This plate is commented as follows by the author:
+This plate is commented on by the author as follows:

 On looking from the royal villa or pleasure-house of Al Generalife, which is delineated in the latter part of this work, the spectator beholds the side of the palace of Alhamrā, that commands the quarter of the city, called the Albayzin.
 The massive towers are connected by solid walls, constructed upon the system of fortifications which generally prevailed in the middle ages.
 These walls and towers follow all the turnings and windings of the mountain ; and, previously to the invention of gunpowder and artillery, this fortress must have been almost impregnable.
 The situation of this edifice is the most delightful and commanding, that can well be conceived.
 Wherever the spectator may turn his eyes, it is impossible for him not to be struck with admiration at the picturesque